canro91/canro91.github.io/_posts/2021-08-30-UnitTesting.md

 Identify and fix these [4 common mistakes]({% post_url 2021-03-29-UnitTestingCommonMistakes %}) when writing your first unit tests.
 Learn one of these [4 naming conventions]({% post_url 2021-04-12-UnitTestNamingConventions %}) and stick to it.

-To find these first three posts plus a summary of "The Art of Unit Testing" and my best tips and advice on the subject, grab a copy of my free ebook “Unit Testing 101”.
-Click on the image below to download.
+<div class="message">Find these first three posts plus a summary of "The Art of Unit Testing" and my best tips from this series on my free ebook “Unit Testing 101”.
+Click on the image below to download your copy.</div>

 <figure>
 <a href="/assets/posts/2021-08-30-UnitTesting/UnitTesting101.pdf" target="_blank" data-goatcounter-click="UnitTesting101eBook-Image" data-goatcounter-title="UnitTesting101: eBook"><img src="/assets/posts/2021-08-30-UnitTesting/GrabYourOwnCopy.png" alt="Grab your own copy of Unit Testing 101" /></a>